10 secret spots of New York

 Why go to this museum?

-6. Visit secret waterfalls amidst skyscrapers
+6. Visit secret waterfalls among skyscrapers

-On the way to any of the tourist attractions in downtown New York, it's always a joy to discover little treasures that don't normally appear in the guidebooks.
+On the way to any of the tourist attractions in downtown New York, it's always a joy to discover little treasures that don't normally appear in guidebooks.

 Especially gardens in a city as bustling as this one, where traffic on the streets and people in a hurry are a constant.
 It is wonderful to find small oases where you can take a break surrounded by water and greenery.
 Such is the case of Greenacre Park and Paley Park, both in Midtown Manhattan.